Tetris Classic: Development and release

-Tetris was created in 1984 by Alexey Pajitnov, a researcher for the computing center of the Soviet Academy of Sciences, and originally programmed by Moscow State University student Vadim Gerasimov.
+Tetris was created in 1985 by Alexey Pajitnov, a researcher for the computing center of the Soviet Academy of Sciences, and originally programmed by Moscow State University student Vadim Gerasimov.
 The Soviet Academy of Sciences licensed the game's commercial rights to Elektronorgtechnica (Elorg), and through the combined efforts of Pajitnov, Elorg, and American publisher Spectrum HoloByte, Tetris gained rapid popularity in the United States upon its release there in 1988.
 This success encouraged Spectrum HoloByte to release annual spin-offs, including Welltris (1989), Faces...tris III (1990), Wordtris (1991), and Super Tetris (1991).
 From the time of Tetriss creation onward, computer technology advanced, granting improved graphics, audio systems, pointing devices, networks, and processing speeds.
 Spectrum HoloByte sought to take advantage of these improvements by creating an upgraded version of Tetris.
 They were also motivated by customer feedback, having received several suggestions via their customer support staff.Tetris Classic was designed by Rebecca Ang and Heather Mace, the former also being the lead programmer.
 The game showcases 256-color VGA graphics, and also supports 16-color EGA and Tandy 1000 displays.
 The artwork – created by Charlie Aquilina, Chuck Butler, and Kathleen Thornton – was illustrated in the style of lacquer painting, and depicts scenes from Alexander Pushkin's poem Ruslan and Ludmila.
 The audio, created by Paul Mogg, features arrangements of selections from Mikhail Glinka's opera Ruslan and Lyudmila; the title screen is accompanied by the opera's overture.
 The game's copy protection consists of a randomly-selected trivia question about Ruslan and Ludmila, Pushkin, or Glinka, the answer to which is located in the game's manual.
 The game was released in July 1992 for IBM PC DOS and MS-DOS systems.
 It was later released as a part of Spectrum HoloByte's 1994 compilation title Tetris Gold.

+Reception

-ReceptionTetris Classic received mixed critical commentary upon release.
+Tetris Classic received mixed critical commentary upon release.
 Lance Elko of Game Players PC Entertainment complimented the play variations and improved look and sound, considering it to be a richer experience than the original version.
 Michael S. Lasky of Computer Gaming World was delighted by the background graphics and stated that though the title's enhancements were "basically cosmetic", its addictive nature was preserved by the gameplay's intuitive and deceptive simplicity.
 Jeane DeCoster and David Crook of the Los Angeles Times, in a joint review with Super Tetris, found the game to be unchanged from the original version despite the enhanced presentation and added competitive mode.
 Nevertheless, they acknowledged that the two games used new technology well, and concluded that they could "turn even the most casual players into hard-core gamers".
 Marcus Höfer of Aktueller Software Markt, in a negative review, felt that the game's price was unjustified for its minimal new features, especially given the original game's shareware status.
 He suggested that the title be ignored by those who already own Super Tetris as well as Tetris players satisfied with single-player gameplay and who do not value attractive background graphics.